 Education - which programs and courses

-Since 2023, Antonio Cabrera-Vázquez has been teaching in the Department of Psychology at the University of Córdoba (Spain), under a predoctoral contract funded by the Spanish Ministry of Universities (FPU21/02297).
+Since 2023, Antonio Cabrera-Vázquez has been teaching in the Department of Psychology at the University of Córdoba (Spain), initially under a predoctoral contract funded by the Spanish Ministry of Universities (FPU21/02297), and currently under a postdoctoral contract.

-He is part of the teaching staff of the Faculty of Education and Psychology (University of Córdoba), where he teaches courses within the degree programs for Psychology, Early Childhood Education, and Primary Education.
+He is part of the teaching staff of the Faculty of Education and Psychology, where he teaches courses within the degree programs in Psychology, Early Childhood Education, and Primary Education.
 His teaching focuses on subjects related to Developmental Psychology and Educational Psychology.